xinsheng-G/food-van-takeaway/Use Case.md

 - [ ] A vendor can be registered by name and password.
 - [ ] A vendor can send their location to the database, address input is short text address (.*** st, Melbourne )
 - [ ] Vendor APP can capture coordinate with the address text
-- [ ] A vandor can mark his van as open-for-business OR quit for the day
+- [ ] A vendor can mark his van as open-for-business OR quit for the day
-- [ ] A vandor can change location address
+- [ ] A vendor can change location address
 - [ ] A vendor need a list of van's orders that are not yet fulfilled, in time order, urgent on the top
 - [ ] A vendor can click on the order in the list and see order detail ( order number, customer's given name, order items, time remains for 20% discount )
 - [ ] A vendor can mark an order as fufilled ( snacks are prepared ), should be seen
-- [ ] A vandor can mark an order as finished ( snacks are picked up ), should be invisible, but not deleted in database
+- [ ] A vendor can mark an order as finished ( snacks are picked up ), should be invisible, but not deleted in database
 - [ ] A finished order should be findable and show again
 - [ ] Vendor APP will be used on ipad size.
 Design should be clear so that operators will make less mistakes.